flugg/laravel-responder/README.md

 ### Paginating Response Data

-You can of course send a paginator as the data to the `success` method.
-This will set the paginator and transform the data automatically, as well as append any query string parameters to the paginator links.
+Sending a paginator to the `success` method will set pagination meta data and transform the data automatically, as well as append any query string parameters to the paginator links.

 ```php
 return responder()->success(Product::paginate())->respond();